23 Different Types of Octopus

 by Kevin Bryant, DMD is licensed under CC BY-NC-SA 2.0

-One of the different types of Octopus is the Atlantic Longarm Octopuses.
+One of the different types of octopuses is the Atlantic Longarm Octopuses.

-Despite being a little octopus species, they have long arms reaching far further than their head height.
+Despite being a little octopus species, they have long arms reaching far beyond their head height.

 The Lilliput Longarm octopus has a vast range Worldwide.
 They’ve been spotted in the Caribbean, the Indian Ocean, and the Mediterranean.